-Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels of which they are capable.
+Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sports provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels of which they are capable.

 - Providing cover staff to release teachers for professional development and provide opportunities in PE and sport

 - Buying into GASP SSCO (School Sports Coordinator) provision to enable a wide range of inter-school sporting activities and staff training opportunities

 - Supporting regular sport tournaments, festivals and competitions for pupils of all ages: Yeovil Area Athletics, North Dorset netball and football tournaments, to name a few

 - Refurbishing outdoor space to enhance the provision of PE

 - Providing additional support to maximise pupil well-being

 Click here to read PESSPA Plan 2022 – 2023

 The Pupil Premium is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
 These include pupils who are entitled to free school meals, those looked after by the local authority or adopted children, and the children of armed service personnel.